sherwyn11/sherwyn11/README.md

 - 🌱 I’m currently learning AI, Deep Learning and Blockchain
 - 👯 I’m looking to collaborate on Backend Development or App Development projects
 - 🤔 I’m looking for help getting started with Reinforcement Learning
-- 💬 Ask me about Backend Development or App Development
+- 💬 Ask me anything about Backend Development or App Development
 - ⚽️ I like playing football and listening to music
 - 📫 How to reach me: